theseriff/jobify/docs/schedule.md

 ## Cron Expressions

-`Jobber` uses the [crontab](https://pypi.org/project/crontab/) library to parse and schedule jobs from cron expressions.
+`Jobify` uses the [crontab](https://pypi.org/project/crontab/) library to parse and schedule jobs from cron expressions.
 This provides a flexible and powerful way to define recurring tasks.

 ### Syntax